 The Great Agent Hunt

 Now, some of you who read the earlier sections may recall the night in December of 2003, when I decided I wanted the best agent out there.
 Well, deciding and accomplishing are two entirely different things.
-I had decide, yes, but how did one go about doing such a thing?
+I had decided, yes, but how did one go about doing such a thing?
 How did one even find out who the best agent in the world was much less convince him to take one as a client?

 Right away, during that conversation in Madison at the coffee shop, my editor and I talked about agents.
 I asked him to recommend one, and he said he could not.
 I then mentioned several names, and he politely gave his opinion, which basically came down to: any agent I had heard of was probably too high power for me, a beginning writer.